Today’s post is an updated repost from April, 2014.

 Little by little, they take the items out of the donation bags and bring them back into their closets (I’ve seen this happen way too many times, and it’s so disappointing).

-So please, if you’re going to do the work of organizing your closet, FINISH THE JOB and bring everything away ASAP 🙂
+Please, if you’re putting in the work to organize your closet, FINISH THE JOB and bring everything away ASAP!

-There you have it 5 (sort of 6) steps to whip your closets into shape!
+There you have it — 5 (6ish) steps to whip your closet into shape!

 Still looking for more?
 Here’s a link to ALLLL the posts I’ve written on clothes clutter!